AI4SCR/graph-concept-learner/workflows/README.md

 snakemake all
 ```

-Depending on the number of models you are testing and comparing and the computational resources you have available this might take from a few days to more than a week.
+Depending on the size of the dataset, the type of graphs you are building, the number of models you are testing, and the computational resources you have available this might take from a few days to more than a week.
 One can also run specific parts of the workflow individually, which might be useful for debugging.

 Replace `<rule>` in the code below with one of the following.

 - Make `so` object: `make_so`
+- Filter out ill defined images: `filter_samples`
 - Normalize data: `normalize_all_folds`
 - Generates all concept graph datasets.: `gen_all_datasets`
 - Attribute graphs: `gen_all_attributed_graphs`